-In this Ash & Erie review, I'll try on their jeans, shirts and sweaters to see if they're worth your hard earned money.
+In this Ash & Erie review, I’ll try on their jeans, shirts, sweaters and outerwear to see if they’re worth your hard-earned money.

 Ash & Erie launched with button up shirts, but they now carry an expanded line of clothes made specifically for short men, including: